Skip to content

 #T-Mobile

-These shortcodes work the same way as a regular call.
+These work like a regular call.
 Just dial and hit send.
 No waiting on hold.

 If you’re dealing with T-Mobile not receiving texts, calling 611 is the fastest way to get a rep to check your account provisioning on the backend.